Google Updates Chrome Browser with New Site Isolation Feature.

 Ever since January, Google has been slowly enabling Site Isolation by default for more and more users, testing how it affected the browser’s performance.

-This new security feature aims to combat Spectre and adds an additional security boundary between websites by ensuring that different sites are always put into separate processes, isolated from each other.
+This new security feature aims to combat Spectre by adding an additional security boundary between websites.
+It will do so by ensuring that different sites are always put into separate processes, isolated from each other.

 Contact our team today to discover more ways you can protect your personal data.